How to Protect Your Credit During a Natural Disaster

 Your insurance company is often one of the first calls you’ll make after a disaster.
 Filing an insurance claim can help you cover damaged property, medical bills, or lost wages.
 Be sure to review your insurance policy so you understand what’s covered.
 Keep copies of documents, receipts, and letters from your insurer.
 Quick and complete claims reduce the chance of missing payments on your regular accounts.

 The Federal Emergency Management Agency also works closely with insurers and homeowners to make sure recovery funds flow quickly.
 If you’re unsure what assistance you’re eligible for, FEMA’s site is a trusted starting point.
-Learn more from our article FEMA Disaster Assistance: How it Works and Who it Helps.
+Learn more from our article [TK link] FEMA Disaster Assistance: How it Works and Who it Helps.

 Managing Your Credit Card and Utility Companies